Douglas DC-8: Super 70 Series

-The DC-8-71, DC-8-72, and DC-8-73 were straightforward conversions of the -61, -62 and -63 primarily involving the replacement of the JT3D engines with more fuel-efficient 22,000 lb (98.5 kN) CFM56-2 high-bypass turbofans with new nacelles and pylons built by Grumman Aerospace and fairing of the air intakes below the nose.
-The DC-8-71 achieved the same end but required more modification because the -61 did not have the improved wings and relocated engines of the -62 and -63.
+The DC-8-71, DC-8-72, and DC-8-73 were straightforward conversions of the -61, -62 and -63 primarily involving the replacement of the JT3D engines with the more fuel-efficient CFM International CFM56-2, a high bypass turbofan, which produced 22,000 lbf of thrust.
+The conversions also includes new nacelles and pylons built by Grumman Aerospace.
 Maximum takeoff weights remained the same, but there was a slight reduction in payload because of the heavier engines.
+Modifications to create the -71 was more involved because the -61 did not have the improved wings and relocated engines of the -62 and -63.
+As well as the re-engine, 70-series aircraft got new avionics, a new air conditioning system and new wing skins.
+Aircraft would also typically undergo heavy maintenance and an interior refresh as part of the package.

-All three models were certified in 1982 and a total of 110 60-Series DC-8s were converted by the time the program ended in 1988.
-DC-8-70 conversions were overseen by Cammacorp with CFMI, McDonnell Douglas, and Grumman Aerospace as partners.
+All three models were certified in 1982 and a total of 110 60-series Super DC-8s were converted by the time the program ended in 1988.
+DC-8 series 70 conversions were overseen by Cammacorp with CFMI, McDonnell Douglas, and Grumman Aerospace as partners.
 Cammacorp was disbanded after the last aircraft was converted.